Rotas20/Rotas20/README.md

 <img src="https://github.com/Rotas20/Rotas20/blob/master/Welcome.png?raw=true" alt="Oops!
 Something went wrong!" width="100%" height="75%">

 ### Hi there!
 I'm begining my career as a Data Analyst, branching out from market research in the Consumer Packaged Goods space.
-I've recently completed a six month data analytics boot camp from Columbia Univeristy and am excited to apply my newfound skills in a professional setting.
+I recently completed a six month data analytics boot camp from Columbia Univeristy and am excited to apply my newfound skills in a professional setting.
 As I embark on this journey I welcome constructive feedback and the opportunity to learn from others.